Rahix/tbot/Documentation/quickstart.rst

 docs for :py:class:`~tbot.machine.linux.LinuxShell`.

-One more feature I want to mention in this quick guide:  Most machines have an :meth:`~tbot.machine.linux.LinuxMachine.interactive` method.
+One more feature I want to mention in this quick guide:  Most machines have an :meth:`~tbot.machine.linux.LinuxShell.interactive` method.
 This method will connect the channel to the terminal and allows you to directly enter commands.
 You can use it to make tbot do some work, then do something manually.
 Like a symbiotic development process.
 It really makes you a lot more productive if you embrace this idea!
 There is also a testcase to call it from the